fahruluzi/pos-mini/README.md

 $ docker-compose up
 ```
 6. Check with open in the browser app http://host:port
+7. Documentation using swagger on http://host:port/docs/index.html
-6. Check with open in the browser adminer http://host:adminer_port
+8. Check with open in the browser adminer http://host:adminer_port